 I spent 4 years working room service and waiting tables at a hotel while trying to get my business off the ground.
 I learned a lot about customer service and that practically everyone thought I was joking when I said I was going to be a professional rope skipper.
 In 2002 I ended up getting sick of Florida so I moved to Oklahoma.
 Which leads me to today.

 I’ve been doing jump rope shows as my sole living since I moved to Tulsa (2002).
 I got married in 2007 and then immediately went on a 3 year intense school tour (about 350 schools per year) where I would go in and encourage students to become a champion in life by working hard and studying.
 I have recently taken this to the next stage with füsed.
 It’s much more than just what I do, but it’s a lifestyle that each and every student can live by fusing their talents with work, education and determination.

-Over the past couple of years I’ve started breaking Guinness World Records.
+I started breaking Guinness World Records in 2013.
 I decided to give myself some challenges and it turns out I’m pretty good at breaking records!
-I’ve still got a few more that I’m currently training toward, but I’ve been quite happy with what I’ve been able to accomplish.
+I’ve broken 12 officially and I’ve still got a few more that I’m currently training toward, but I’ve been quite happy with what I’ve been able to accomplish.
 For more information check out the page I have dedicated toward my records.